Ninnekah, Oklahoma

 Ninnekah is a town in Grady County, Oklahoma, United States.
-The population was 1,002 at the 2010 census.
+The population was 775 at the 2020 census, a 22.7% decrease from 2010.

 History

 A post office was established at Ninnekah, Indian Territory on July 28, 1892.
 The name is from the Choctaw word, ninek, meaning "night" or "darkness."

 At the time of its founding, Ninnekah was located in Pickens County, Chickasaw Nation.